SHARE

 1968 – Mexico

 This year’s high jump competition would take an eventful new turn with the introduction of young upstart Dick Fosbury, who would unknowingly go on to revolutionise the sport.
 As a standard, the Barrel roll technique of literally jumping as high as you could over the bar was the norm up until 1968.
 Fosbury introduced a technique whereby you leapt over the bar, backside first, which was later christened the ‘Fosbury Flop’, and it’s since been taught as the default position for high jump.
-Fosbury worked closely with Dassler, and would often insist on wearing a different type of spiked shoe on his takeoff foot in order to perfect his technique when leaving the ground.
+Fosbury worked closely with Dassler, and would often insist on wearing a different type of spiked shoe on his takeoff foot in to perfect his technique when leaving the ground.

 fosbury